ibm-cloud-docs/assistant/system-entities.md

 # System entity details
 {: #system-entities}

 Learn about system entities that are provided by IBM for you to use out of the box.
-These built-in, utility entities help your assistant recognize terms and references that are commonly used by customers in conversation, such as numbers and dates.
+These built-in utility entities help your assistant recognize terms and references that are commonly used by customers in conversation, such as numbers and dates.
 {: shortdesc}

 A new and improved version of the numeric system entities is generally available.
 For more details, see [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities).